H. G. Oliver

 H. G. Oliver was an American politician who served as the 4th Oklahoma Secretary of State in January 1915.

 Biography

-H. G. Oliver served as the 4th Oklahoma Secretary of State January 2 thru January 11 in 1915.
+H. G. Oliver served as the fourth Oklahoma Secretary of State from January 2 through January 11, 1915.
 He was a member of the Democratic Party.
 He was appointed after the resignation of Benjamin F. Harrison during the tenure of Lee Cruce.